quintel/documentation/docs/api/authentication.md

 ## Using the API without authentication

-Without authentication, your use of the API results in scenarios that can be both viewed *and changed* by anyone.
+Without authentication, your use of the API results in scenarios that are considered "unowned" and can be both viewed *and changed* by anyone.
 [Creating an ETM account](https://engine.energytransitionmodel.com/identity/sign_up) will allow you create scenarios that belong to you, where you can strictly control who can view your data, and prevent others from making changes.